-Troubleshooting a flow
+Troubleshooting a cloud flow

 Repair tips in email

-Repair tips are sent to flow owners via email whenever a flow fails.
+Repair tips are sent to flow owners via email whenever a cloud flow fails.
 These repair tips emails contain specific, actionable feedback about certain errors.
-For example, one common error is setting up a flow that attempts to get a person’s manager in Office 365—but there is no manager configured in Azure Active Directory (Azure AD).
+For example, one common error is setting up a cloud flow that attempts to get a person’s manager in Office 365—but there is no manager configured in Azure Active Directory (Azure AD).
 If this or several other conditions cause your flow to fail, you get a repair tips email like this:

 The repair tips email contains the following sections:

 |Time||Displays the time the flow first failed.|

 |What happened||Provides a description of the problem that caused the failure in the flow.|

 |How do I fix||Provides tips for resolving the issue that cause the failure in the flow.|